 ‘I’m her… I’m their daughter, Lucy.
 My dad?
 Is he…’ I stared at my Father’s face.
 Ashen, lifeless, drained of blood.
 I swallowed, before asking what I knew was a ridiculous question.

-‘Is my dad dead?’
-I didn’t need to have spent the last three years taking a Biology degree to know that my Father’s last breath had been drawn quite sometime before I entered the house.
+‘Is my Dad… dead?’
+I didn’t need any medical knowledge to know that my Father’s last breath had been drawn quite sometime before I entered the house.

 The paramedic nodded apologetically.

 ‘I’m afraid he had a sudden cardiac arrest.
 He had a heart attack, Lucy love.
-It would have been quick.
-We got here in about two minutes as we were parked up at the Co-op grabbing some lunch, even though its teatime already.
-I’m so sorry.
-He’d already gone by the time we got here.’
+So, it would have been quick.
+We got here in about two minutes as we were parked up at the Co-op grabbing a late lunch.
+I’m so sorry, but he’d already gone by the time Laura and I got here.’